NTTLimitedRD/plumbery/docs/tutorial.ubuntu.desktop.rst

 Some interesting remarks on this fittings plan:

-* The password used by VNC server is normally entered interactively.
+**expect** - The password used by VNC server is normally entered interactively.
 Here the package ``expect`` has been added, with a little script, to automate this interactivity.
-This is a very powerful mechanism that can be useful in multiple situations.
+This is a very powerful mechanism that can be useful in various situations.

-* The VNC server is installed as an ordinary service via an additional command in `/etc/init.d/` and  with `update-rc.d`
+**Service installation** - The VNC server is installed as an ordinary service via an additional command in `/etc/init.d/` and  with `update-rc.d`

-* The ``information:`` directive provides comprehensive instructions to finalise the setup.
+**Infrastructure documentation** - The ``information:`` directive provides comprehensive instructions to finalise the setup.
 This is displayed at the end of the command ``deploy``.
 It can also be retrieved unattended with the command ``information``.

 Deployment commands